authelia/authelia/docs/configuration/identity-providers/oidc.md

 </div>

 A list of valid callback URL´s this client will redirect to.
 All other callbacks will be considered unsafe.
-The URL's are case-sensitive and they differ from application to application - we have provided [a list of URL´s for common applications](../../community/oidc-integrations.md).
+The URL's are case-sensitive and they differ from application to application - the community has provided [a list of URL´s for common applications](../../community/oidc-integrations.md).

 #### scopes